gabriellegall/twitch_bi/README.md

 While DBT models run fast on incremental loads, the single-node processing of DuckDB can create bottlenecks when a full-refresh is necessary (e.g. rule update on historical data, new fields calculated, etc.).
 To avoid memory limits, the `run.py` file contains the scenario 'dbt_iterative_reload' which can be managed via the `--scenario` argument and the start/end dates `--start_date` and `--end_date`.
 The script will sequentially execute DBT run for each individual day in the time range.

 ## Performance
+The project was deployed on a Hertzner VPS for 2 weeks and fetched approximately 200K records every 1H.
+The project was running on a 4GB Ubuntu machine without any performance issue.
+A full reload using `run.py` was also performed successfully.